jenkinsci/electricflow-plugin/README.md

 # Features

-With the CloudBees CD/RO plugin you can:
+With the CloudBees CD/RO Native Jenkins plugin you can:
 -   [Connect to your CloudBees CD/RO server](#connecting-to-your-cloudbees-cd-server)
 -   [Call CloudBees CD/RO REST APIs](#calling-cloudbees-cd-rest-api)
 -   [Create applications from deployment packages](#creating-and-deploying-applications-from-deployment-packages-to-cloudbees-cd)